MorganConrad/ptwd-sveltedemo/README.md

    - POST for form actions (Buy and Return a book)
      - notice the redirect, this was hard to figure out.

+### Routes that are not part of the "Book Store"

+#### src/presentation

+ - unrelated to the "store", slides for a presentation
+ - Example of how one would structure a Markdown blog
+   - md folder has the files
+   - onf folder lists them
+   - [slug] is dynamic path to an individual "blog article"

+#### game

+ - Demo of a highly "reactive" game using simple Svelte